 BioPeter Williamson is an Associate Professor, Teaching, at Stanford University.
 He is the Faculty Director of the Stanford Teacher Education Program (STEP) for Secondary Teachers.
 Before coming to Stanford, Peter was an associate professor at the University of San Francisco, were he co-founded the San Francisco Teacher Residency Program.
 He earned his doctorate at Stanford, and he studies urban education, English education, education with incarcerated youth, curriculum, and literacy.
 Peter began his career as a special education teacher working with students who were identified with emotional and behavioral challenges, and then later taught middle and high school English and journalism in the Bay Area’s urban schools.

-Khosla Family Professor of Education
+Associate Dean for Student Affairs and Khosla Family Professor of Education

 Current Research and Scholarly InterestsI work under the auspices of the Public Knowledge Project which is focused on extending access to, and the accessibility of, research and scholarship.
 The research is on student, professional, and public access to this educational resource, while PKP also engages in developing and designing open source software (free) publishing systems to improve the public and scholarly quality of peer-reviewed journals.
 This also involves international collaborations in Latin America, Africa, and South-East Asia are aimed at helping to better understand and strengthen scholarly publishing in those areas.

 Margaret Jacks Professor of Education and Professor, by courtesy, of HistoryOn Leave from 09/01/2020 To 12/31/2020